-Note that the VS project as delivered has two configurations (uTasker - Win32 debug and uTasker - Win32 uTasker LM326XXX).
-When this configuration is selected a post build step will cross compile the project code using the GCC compiler.
-This is only possible when the GNU compiler is installed on the local PC and it may also be necessary to modify the paths in the bat file

-\Applications\uTaskerV1.4\GNU\LM3SXXXX\Build\LM3SXXXX.bat to suit.
-This is discussed in more detail in chapter 4.1.
+Note that the VS project as delivered has two configurations (uTasker - Win32 debug and uTasker - Win32 uTasker LPC23XX plus GNU build).
+When the configuration with GNU build is selected a post build step will cross compile the project code using the GCC compiler.
+This is only possible when the GNU compiler is installed on the local PC and it may also be necessary to modify the paths in the bat file \Applications\uTaskerV1.4\GNU\LPC23XX\Build\LPC23XX.bat to suit.
+This is discussed in more detail in chapter 4.3.